-The free kids menu isn’t only helpful for people with kids, but useful for anyone with food allergies, aversions to spicy food, and limited knowledge of Thai language.
+The kids menu isn’t only helpful for people with kids, but useful for anyone with food allergies, aversions to spicy food, and limited knowledge of Thai language.

 To help ease communication issues parents are having, we’ve created a special one page kids menu that you can download.
 The menu is created using dishes common in restaurants around Thailand, that are also friendly for kids because they’re not overly spicy.
 Some dishes may even be similar to food options you have in your home country.

 Of course, not every restaurant will have all of the dishes we’ve listed.
 However, our hope is that with a little assistance communicating you’ll find that even restaurants who don’t, will often willingly do their best to make something tasty for your kids.

 In addition, with each food item we’ve included a brief English description and the corresponding Thai characters, as well as an abbreviated phonetic spelling for assistance pronouncing the words on your own.

 Ordering in Thai restaurants takes another leap in difficulty if you’re also working around your child’s allergy.
 This may mean, for example, trying to prevent peanuts from being added to a dish like pad thai where they are commonly used to garnish the popular noodle dish.
 For this reason we’ve added a section to the menu download, specifically for making special requests including common food allergies translated into Thai.

 Thailand is becoming friendlier for vegan and vegetarian travelers too.
 Much of this is due to the growth of local businesses offering solely meat free options, or existing restaurants hoping to attract new customers with more accommodating menu items.
 This is great news if you’re visiting the big cities like Bangkok, Chiang Mai, and Phuket.
 However, when exploring out of the city centers, you should be ready to communicate your dietary restrictions to street food vendors and restaurants you visit.